euberdeveloper/coin-collector/README.md

 * open the `coin-collector` folder with the command line
 * type `npm i`
 * type `npm run electron-windows`
-* in the root folder, go to `dist/deployed/windows` and run `CoinCollectorInstaller.exe`
+* in this folder, go to `dist/deployed/windows` and run `CoinCollectorInstaller.exe`
-* it should install the app and create a link on the desktop
+* it will install the app and create a link on the desktop

 ## Commands
 These are the npm commands:
 * `npm run electron-splashscreen`: it moves all the html/css/js files from the electron folder to the dist folder
 * `npm run electron-compile`: it compiles the ts files in the electron folder and runs the electron-splashscreen command
-* `npm run electron-build`: it builds the angular site
+* `npm run angular-build`: it builds the angular site
-* `npm run electron-build-prod`: it builds the angular site optimized for production
+* `npm run angular-prod`: it builds the angular site optimized for production
 * `npm run electron-serve`: it serves the electron desktop app
 * `npm run electron`: it compiles the electron files, builds the angular project and serves the desktop app
 * `npm run electron-prod`: it compiles the electron files, builds the angular project for production and serves the desktop app